galileukim/galileukim.github.io/index.md

 I hold a Ph.D. in Political Science from Princeton University, and a B.A. in Political Science and Economics from the University of Pennsylvania.

 You can find my research projects and replication files [here](https://github.com/galileukim).
-You can also access my LinkedIn page [here](https://www.linkedin.com/in/galileu-kim-232035187/).